Initial brand differentiation concepts don’t always succeed… try and try again

 3 – Acceleration

-Here finally you burst free from your cocoon – no longer a caterpillar but a dazzling butterfly which stands out like a beacon in its market.
+Here finally you burst free from your cocoon – no longer a caterpillar but a dazzling butterfly that stands out like a beacon in its market.

 The entire process can be summarised by the immortal Dolly Parton line: